tgrogers/accel-sim-framework/project.part1.md

 Run the simulation in PTX-driven mode as specified above, then run those same apps in SASS-driven execution.
 Collect the total cycles and instructions simulated.
 For this data point answer the questions:

-**1. What do these numbers say about the design of the PTX versus SASS ISA?**
+1. What do these numbers say about the design of the PTX versus SASS ISA?
-**1. What do these numbers say about the optimization level of each code type?**
+1. What do these numbers say about the optimization level of each code type?

 Hints: